Nosedive-Club/python-dsa/CHAPTER_1/notes/gcorradini.md

 - Logarithmn Math related to division

-- Anagram variations and analysis

-- Popping timeit and efficiency

 Homework
 -------------

--- Look at how a Linked-List and Map are implemented in C to she some light on why list operations are O(n) versus O(1)

--- Can we find any information about Python ( C API ) implements things to match up what we learned above

 -- Interview questions/problems from books that ask about Big-O notation and comprehension::